zendframework/zf2-documentation/docs/languages/en/tutorials/quickstart.di.rst

   ``Zend\Di\Definition`` suitable for usage by ``Di`` or an ``AggregateDefinition``

-- ``BuilderDefinition``- Creates a definition based on an object graph consisting of various ``Builder\PhpClass`` objects and ``Builder\InectionMethod`` objects that describe the mapping needs of the target codebase and …
+- ``BuilderDefinition``- Creates a definition based on an object graph consisting of various ``Builder\PhpClass`` objects and ``Builder\InjectionMethod`` objects that describe the mapping needs of the target codebase and …

 - ``Compiler``- This is not actually a definition, but produces an ``ArrayDefinition`` based off of a code scanner (``Zend\Code\Scanner\DirectoryScanner`` or ``Zend\Code\Scanner\FileScanner``).